THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 Since the Columbia Rebel Roamer is a value play, you should expect a few minor inconveniences.
 For example, there aren’t any side zippers or pockets on the Rebel Roamer.
 However, if you’re looking for a good pair of rain pants best suited for occasional hiking expeditions, then the Rebel Roamer might be for you.

 No matter how well you plan your hiking adventure, you can never predict when Mother Nature will throw a downpour your way.
-When choosing which clothing to bring with you, a good pair of rain pants in many cases should find their way into your pack.
+When choosing which clothing to bring with you, a good pair of waterproof hiking pants in many cases should find their way into your pack.

-In this article, we’ll go into more detail how rain pants work and what you should look for when shopping around.
-We’ll also share a few of the top brands in the camping industry to help you on your quest for the perfect pair of rain pants.
+In this article, we’ll go into more detail how waterproof pants for hiking work and what you should look for when shopping around.
+We’ll also share a few of the top brands in the outdoors industry to help you on your quest for the perfect pair of rain pants.

 Outdoor Research Foray Pants